© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pembrey Old Harbour is a scheduled monument protected by Cadw under reference CM296.
 View the official record →

-Pembrey Old Harbour is a post-medieval maritime structure located in Carmarthenshire, Wales, representing the area's involvement in coastal trade and maritime activity.
+Pembrey Old Harbour is a post-medieval and modern maritime structure located in Carmarthenshire, Wales, serving as evidence of the region's maritime trade and commercial development.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM296.

 Pembrey Old Harbour dates from the post medieval/modern period, and is classified as a pier.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pembrey Old Harbour is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM296.